eclipse-hono/hono-extras/protocol-gateway/mqtt-protocol-gateway-template/README.md

 Gateways must be registered as devices in Hono's device registry, and the corresponding credentials for authentication must be created.

-If all devices connecting to the protocol gateway belong to the same tenant, the credentials of the gateway device can be configured in the `ClientConfigProperties`, which are passed in the constructor.
+If all devices connecting to the protocol gateway belong to the same tenant, the credentials of the gateway device can be configured in the `ClientConfigProperties`, which are passed in the constructor of the class `AbstractMqttProtocolGateway`.
 If devices of different tenants are to be connected, the credentials must be determined dynamically, as described below.